Protecting Coral Reefs

 Reef Friendly Diving and Snorkeling Practices

-The individual diver or snorkeler can also help minimize the impacts of their visits to coral reefs by learning and observing responsible diving practices.
+By learning and observing responsible diving practices, the individual diver or snorkeler can minimize the impacts of their visits to coral reef ecosystems.

-To that end, we provide the following "Reef Friendly Diving Practices" based upon scientific evidence, the recommendations of some of the leading marine conservation organizations, and authoritative publications* whose goal is protecting coral reef ecosystems from dive tourism-related damage.
+To that end, we provide the following “Reef Friendly Diving Practices” based upon scientific evidence, the recommendations of some of the leading marine conservation organizations, and authoritative publications* aimed at protecting coral reef ecosystems from dive tourism-related damage.

 Do Not: